xuchen66/sphinx-emdocs/source/SerialEM_note_define-IS-vectors.rst

    :alt: patterns before and after adjustment
    :align: center

-The left image (A) shows image shift pattern right after converted from stage hole vectors.
-The right one (Q) is the pattern after adjustment is done.
-It is with more accurate vectors.
-Note, the beam circles in the image (A) is in green, and they become yellow after adjustment.
-You may also notice the pattern after adjustment seems slightly off from hole positions.
+The left image 5.(A) shows image shift pattern right after converted from stage hole vectors.
+The right one 5.(Q) is the pattern after adjustment is done.
+Note, the beam circles in the image
-This is due to imperfection in calibrations (high defocus in LD View is among the imperfection).
+(A) is in green, and they become yellow after adjustment.
+You may also notice the pattern after adjustment seems shown slightly off from hole positions.This is due to imperfection in calibrations.
 In ideal world, the two would be lined up perfectly.
-Here, the off-looking one is actually accurate set.
+Here, the off-looking one is actually an accurate set.

 .. _more_automated:

 A Smarter and More Automated Way
 -------------------------------

-The adjustment transform matrix is preserved in setting file.
+The adjustment transform matrix is also preserved in setting file.

 .. code-block:: ruby